Migration guide

 Replaced p.bytes() with p.hex()

 Removed p.bytes() in favor of a new p.hex() primitive column type. p.hex() is suitable for Ethereum addresses and other hex-encoded data, including EVM bytes types. p.hex() values are stored as bytea (Postgres) or blob (SQLite).
-To migrate, replace each occurence of p.bytes() in ponder.schema.ts with p.hex(), and ensure that any values you pass into hex columns are valid hexadecimal strings.
+To migrate, replace each occurrence of p.bytes() in ponder.schema.ts with p.hex(), and ensure that any values you pass into hex columns are valid hexadecimal strings.
 The GraphQL API returns p.hex() values as hexadecimal strings, and allows sorting/filtering on p.hex() columns using the numeric comparison operators (gt, gte, le, lte).

 Cursor pagination